kazcare/hangman/README.md

 <img src="docs/title.png">

 - **Username**
     - In the start of the game it asks user to enter a name so user can be greeted by user's chosen name.
-Name has to be entered in alphabetic notation.
+Name has to be entered in alphabetic notation

 <img src="docs/username.png">

 - **Instructions**
-    - After validating the name, game displays the instructions to play the gaem.
+    - After validating the name, game displays the instructions to play the game.

 <img src="docs/instructions.png">